AhmetHuseyinDOK/ES6-Interesting-Parts/src/mixin/README.md

 # ES6 Mixin
-We can mimix multiple inheritence with this feature.
+We can mimic multiple inheritence with this feature.
 First let's write two classes
 ```
 /abilities.js